Labrador Retriever Colors: An Illustrated Guide

-Dilute genes make the typical Labrador Retriever colors more pale, giving you charcoal, silver and champagne Labs.
-You can also get mismarks, where you’ll find a splash of white on the chest, paws or toes of otherwise solidly colored dogs.
+Dilute genes make the typical Labrador Retriever colors paler, giving you charcoal, silver and champagne Labs.
+You can also find Labs with mismarks, for example, you might find a splash of white on the chest, paws or toes of otherwise solidly colored dogs.

-Today I’ll look at where the colors come from, and what they mean for your dog’s personality, health, lifespan and temperament.
-I’ll share pictures of all the different Labrador Retriever colors, and help you to decide which one your pup fits the most!
+Today I’ll look at where the different colors come from, and what they mean for your dog’s personality, health, lifespan and temperament.
+I am going share pictures of all the different Labrador Retriever colors, and some I have some fun illustrations that help clear up the mystery of what happens when we mix the different colors together.

 How Many Labrador Retriever Colors Are There?